tanakatoo/pebbles-frontend/README.md

 ## Testing

-Tests to be completed soon...
+Backend testing was completed on all routes and models using jest.
+Frontend testing was completed for all views using RTL and jest.

 ## Deployment

-The site is deployed at pebblescommunity.com (currently with some issues).
+The site is deployed at http://www.pebblescommunity.com using Render.com for the backend, surge for the frontend, and ElephantSQL for PostgreSQL.
+It might be slow due to using the free tier, so please be patient!